 As a comparison, there are three ferries per day with FRS and five with Trasmediterranea from Algeciras to Tangier Med, with most voyages in the morning.
-They cost around 25 euros.
 The journey takes 30 minutes but it's an hour from Tangier Med to Tangier.

-- Time to Fes Tangier to Fes takes four and half hours by train, but there are no direct trains after around 10.30am, though there are... buses.
+Getting from Tangier to Fes takes four and half hours by train, but there are no direct trains after around 10.30am, though there are buses.
 Consider staying the night in Tarifa and getting an early ferry.
-See the Moroccan Trains Official Website and the Moroccan Buses Official Website.
+See the Moroccan Trains Official Website and the Moroccan Buses Official...
+Website.

 02 of 04

-- Time to Fes Melilla is not Morocco, it is a Spanish enclave, so transport is tricky.
+Melilla is not Morocco, but a Spanish enclave, so transport is tricky.
 You have to take a taxi to Nador, the nearest Moroccan city.
 From there, there are a couple of trains per day but your options are limited as some depart very early and some arrive very late.
 The bus situation is even worse.
-See the Moroccan Trains Official Website and the Moroccan Buses Official Website.

 03 of 04

-If you're traveling from the east coat of Spain to get to Morocco, Almeria is your most convenient port.
-Though there is only one ferry per day, it leaves you at a convenient time in Morocco, though getting to Almeria in time for the ferry may require a night's stay in the city.
+If you're traveling from the east coast of Spain to get to Morocco, Almeria is your most convenient port.
+Though there is only one ferry per day (Trasmediterranea), it leaves you at a convenient time in Morocco, though getting to Almeria in time for the ferry may require a night's stay in the city.

 You can also travel from Almeria to Melilla, but this leaves you not in Morocco but in a Spanish enclave.
 Better to arrive in Nador.